CREATIVE WRITING at NC STATE

 OUR MFA PROGRAM

 NCSU offers an MFA in Creative Writing.
 Check out our faculty, contests, and our reading series of visiting writers which is arguably the best in the South.
-We are small, admitting @ ten students/year and we provide financial support for all our students.

 Applications are accepted only for Fall admission.
 The deadline for admission with financial aid is February 1, but it's best to apply in December or early January.
 The application is online.
 We admit about ten students/year, in fiction and poetry, and provide stipends and health insurance.
 Allow yourself time to take the GRE exams, gather three letters of recommendation, and have the results by February 1 or earlier.